 Look carefully at the job description and candidate profile and ensure that you focus on the knowledge, skills and experience that meet the job requirements.

 You can get help with understanding the job at free job descriptions.
 Expert tips on writing a resume suggest a resume should be no longer than 2 pages.

 Top tips for a job-winning resume include...

 Use an easy-to-read resume format

 This is one of the essential tips on writing a resume.
 One small spelling mistake or typo makes a big negative impression.
-Ask a friend to proofread it as well.
-Another set of eyes often picks up what you do not.

 It is essential to include a job and employer-specific cover letter with your resume.
 A well written cover letter makes an initial powerful impact and convinces the reader to take a good look at your resume.

 Find excellent cover letter examples and advice at sample cover letters

 A top tip for writing a resume include making sure you start your resume with a powerful resume objective.
 Find help on writing objectives for resumes

 Use these tips on writing a resume to create a resume that lands you the job interview.